CrimeOwl AI logoCrimeOwl AI

 2020-09-15

-A federal grand jury in the United States District Court for the Eastern District of Virginia, Alexandria, Virginia, indicted Espargham on charges of Conspiracy to Commit Computer Intrusions, Obtaining Information by Unauthorized Access to Protected Computers, Intentional Damage to Protected Computers, and Conspiracy to Commit Wire Fraud.
-A federal arrest warrant was issued.
+Federal grand jury in the U.S. District Court for the Eastern District of Virginia indicted Espargham on charges of Conspiracy to Commit Computer Intrusions, Obtaining Information by Unauthorized Access to Protected Computers, Intentional Damage to Protected Computers, and Conspiracy to Commit Wire Fraud.
+Federal arrest warrant issued.

 Case Information